Brampton, ON, Canada

 Conceived of as the new “Centre of the Community”, the facility combines sport, fitness, and library services on one site and under one roof.
 The central organizing element of the building will be timber framed public galleria that stretches along the main façade and links the community centre, aquatics centre and public library.

 The facility design also includes a future indoor soccer centre, with a gently arching wood diaphragm structure above the FIFA soccer pitch.
-Sustainable design strategies and systems have been utilized to ensure the facility will achieve LEED Silver certification.
+Sustainable design strategies and systems have been utilized to ensure the facility will achieve LEED Gold certification.

 City of Brampton